the-lay/zabbix-angularjs/README.md

 Zabbix Dashboard
 ========================
+**Not in development anymore!
+Feel free to fork, though.**
+Also, quality wise, code is less than acceptable, be careful!

 **Intro**
 ------
 The project was started with the goal to make a dashboard that will be used as a central place to check the current status of the company's projects.